robgd3000/working-with-tables-robgd3000/README.md

 2. In your bash terminal, use the necessary commands to clone this repo to your local *projects* directory

 3. Gather any image assets you plan to use to complete the project.
-You may use any of the resources [here](http://newlinkhere.com) by downloading the resources and adding them to the project's assets directory.
+You may use any of the resources [here](http://newlinkhere.com) by downloading the resources and adding them to the project's images directory.
 Alternatively, you may utilize your own resources.
     + Remember to compress your image assets

 3. Start Coding!